Benefits of Drink-Free Days: The Science and How to Stick

 AF beers and spirits

 If you want the taste and ritual of a proper drink without the functional ingredients, the AF market has you covered.
 Lucky Saint delivers a clean, biscuity lager.
 Guinness 0.0 nails the coffee bitterness and nitro surge of the original.
 For hop heads, Lowtide's West Coast Hop Lock brings serious resinous bitterness.
-And Impossibrew bridges both worlds: proper beer brewed with L-theanine and botanicals.
+And Impossibrew bridges both worlds: proper beer brewed with L-theanine, ashwagandha and magnesium in its Social Blend recipe.

 One practical tip